 Customer Acquisition Cost

 Your cost per acquisition (CPA) refers to how much you pay to generate a customer.
-Leads and customers are not the same.
-An individual becomes a customer further down your sales funnel than when they become a lead.
-Leads become customers when they actually purchase something from you.
+Leads and customers are different.
+An individual becomes a customer further down your sales funnel than when they purchase something from you.
+Leads become customers when you buy something.
 So, your CPA costs include sales visits, advertising, and anything else you need to do to turn a visitor into a paying customer.
-If you’ve spent a lot of money and only converted 3-4 leads into customers, then you haven’t added anything to your bottom line.
-Thus, your CPA gives you a big-picture view of your whole campaign and how successful it is.
+If you’ve spent a lot of money and only converted 3-4 leads into customers, you haven’t added anything to your bottom line.
+Thus, your CPA gives you a big-picture view of your whole campaign and its success.

 Return on Investment

 A metric every marketer uses, your ROI demonstrates whether or not you are getting your money’s worth.
 To measure your ROI metric, you should look at a few conversion KPIs for a better picture.
 Look at your overall conversion rate, the cost per acquisition, the CPL, and more to see your ROI for every campaign.

 With all of these metrics, you may wonder what you should not be tracking to measure the success of your digital marketing campaigns.
 You can make use of every single one of these metrics, but there is a key question you need to ask:

 Does the metric have any value for you?

 You are wasting time if you track KPIs that have no value for your business.

 Thus, it is vital to know what value the metrics you measure offer your company.
 For example, tracking vanity metrics like how many likes or followers you have on Instagram may not be necessary.
 Unless you’re running a campaign to improve those metrics, they don’t provide any valuable insights.